-Dual-waterfront living refers to residences that are positioned to engage both inland waterways and the Gulf within a single location.
+Dual-waterfront living refers to residences positioned to engage both inland waterways and the Gulf within a single location.
+In Naples, this type of setting is especially limited because it requires proximity to protected bay waters, marina access, and the beach within the same residential environment.

 In Naples, this typically means a property that offers access to a bay or marina environment while remaining in close proximity to the beach.
 This type of positioning is limited and often occurs only in select areas where both conditions can be integrated within the same residential setting.